Penny (British decimal coin): Obverse designs

-To date, four different obverses have been used, all of which feature a portrait of Queen Elizabeth II.
+Elizabeth II

+During the reign of Queen Elizabeth II, four different obverses were used.
 The outer inscription on the coin is ELIZABETH II D.G.REG.F.D.
 2013, where 2013 is replaced by the year of minting.
 In the original design both sides of the coin are encircled by dots, a common feature on coins, known as beading.

 Anticipation of a switch to a decimalised currency led to the commissioning of a new Royal Portrait by artist Arnold Machin, which was approved by the Queen in 1964.
 This featured the Queen wearing the 'Girls of Great Britain and Ireland' Tiara and was used until 1984.
 A modified form of this portrait has appeared on British Postage stamps since 1967.

 Between 1985 and 1997 a portrait by Raphael Maklouf was used.
 The portrait is couped, and depicts the Queen wearing the George IV State Diadem.
 Unlike previous portraits, the Queen is wearing jewellery, earrings and a necklace.
 The initials of Maklouf RDM are shown below the neck of the Queen.
 His middle name, David, is included so that the mark is not confused with the initials of the Royal Mint.

 In 1997, a competition to design the obverse of the 1997 Golden Wedding crown – a coin issued to celebrate the Queen's and Prince Philip's 50th wedding anniversary – was held.
 The standard of entry was so high that following this competition, the Royal Mint held another to design the new portrait.
 Ian Rank-Broadley won this competition, and his design was used between 1998 and 2015.
 His design again featured the tiara, with a signature-mark IRB below the portrait.
 The depiction of the Queen was seen as more realistic, with Rank Broadley himself saying "There is no need to flatter her.
-She is a 70-year-old woman with poise and bearing".In 2014, the Royal Mint again held a competition to design a new portrait.
+She is a 70-year-old woman with poise and bearing".

+In 2014, the Royal Mint again held a competition to design a new portrait.
 Designer Jody Clark won this competition, with a portrait of the Queen wearing the George IV State Diadem and the initials JC feature under the neck of the Queen.
 The portrait was sketched without an official sitting, only using reference material for inspiration.

+Charles III

+In October 2023, a new design featuring a left facing uncrowned bust of the newly crowned King Charles III was revealed.
+The outer inscription on the coin is CHARLES III.DEI.GRA.REX.FID.DEF.
+2023, where 2023 is replaced by the year of minting.
+The design of the 2023 proof and uncirculated sets also included a Tudor crown privy mark.
+Subsequent sets and coins struck for circulation do not include this mark.